-Luminance:

-Luminance is a measure of emissive or reflected light from a specific surface in a specific direction over a standard area.
-Luminance is measured in footlamberts (fL) (1/ π Candela per square foot) or cd/m2 (Candela per square meter).
-1fL = 3.43 cd/m2.
+Luminance: Luminance is a measure of emissive or reflected light from a specific surface in a specific direction over a standard area.
+Luminance is measured in footlamberts (fL) (1/ $\pi$ Candela per square foot) or cd/m (Candela per square meter). $1fL = 3.43 \text{ cd/m}^2$ .
 Whereas Illuminance indicates the amount of Luminous Flux falling on a given surface, Luminance describes the brightness of an illuminated or luminous surface.
-Luminance is defined as the ratio of luminous intensity of a surface (Candela) to the projected area of this surface (m2 or ft2).

-Monitoring Sites:

-Monitoring Sites are locations selected for observation and field measurement to evaluate the Project Site from and to determine the existing extent of shading surrounding the Project Site.
+Luminance is defined as the ratio of luminous intensity of a surface (Candela) to the projected area of this surface ( $m^2$ or $ft^2$ ).
+Monitoring Sites: Monitoring Sites are locations selected for observation and field measurement to evaluate the Project Site from and to determine the existing extent of shading surrounding the Project Site.
 The Monitoring Sites are within the public right of way, and may be adjacent to sensitive use sites.
 These locations are representative of the sensitive sites surrounding the Project Site to the north, south, east and west.
-Figure 2 of this study illustrates the Monitoring Site locations.
+Figure 2 in this Study illustrates the Monitoring Site locations.